That's the big picture in Mississippi. Now, let's look at the details.

 The comparative negligence rule binds Mississippi judges and juries (if your car accident case winds its way to trial), and it will also guide a car insurance claims adjuster when he or she is evaluating your case.
 Also keep in mind that since there is no empirical means of allocating fault, any assignment of liability will ultimately come down to your ability to negotiate with a claims adjuster or to persuade a judge or jury.

-According to Mississippi Code section 63-3-411, the driver of a vehicle must report any accident he or she is involved in, if the crash:
+According to Mississippi Code section 63-3-411, the driver of a vehicle must immediately, and by the "quickest means of communication," report any accident he or she is involved in, if the crash:

 The driver must report the accident to the local police department if the accident occurred within an incorporated municipality in Mississippi.
 If the accident occurred outside of an incorporated municipality, the driver must report the accident to the nearest sheriff's office or Mississippi Highway Patrol station.